intel/compute-runtime/documentation/FAQ.md

 Note: Neo will not work correctly on legacy kernels with Intel patches (e.g. 4.7.0.intel.r4.0).

-### What toolchain do you recommend for building NEO on CentOS?

-We recommend the following packages:
-* devtoolset-4-gcc-c++
-* llvm-toolset-7-clang

 ### Does NEO support Microsoft Windows?

 Our closed-source driver for Windows is using the same codebase.
 At this time,